-TABLE A107.1(4) DEFAULT U-FACTORS FOR STEEL GARAGE AND HANGAR DOORS
+TABLE A107.1(4) DEFAULT U-FACTORS FOR STEEL GARAGE AND HANGAR DOORS b.
+Lower values are for thermally broken doors; upper values are for doors with no thermal break.

-- a.
-Values are for thermally broken or thermally unbroken doors. - b.
-Lower values are for thermally broken doors; upper values are for doors with no thermal break. - c.
-Typical size for a small private airplane (single-engine or twin). - d.
-Typical hangar door for a midsize commercial jet airliner. - e.
+c.
+Typical size for a small private airplane (single-engine or twin).

+d.
+Typical hangar door for a midsize commercial jet airliner.

+e.
 EPS is extruded polystyrene, XPS is expanded polystyrene.